For new Dual Enrollment students only:

 Penn State York offers high school students the opportunity to take college courses on campus for a discounted tuition rate.
 This enables students to get a real “JumpStart” on their college careers by earning college credits while still in high school.
 Students participating in this Dual Enrollment program may choose from a variety of courses offered at the campus.

-You must be a high school junior or senior with a cumulative grade-point average (GPA) of 3.0 and a combined SAT1 critical reading and math score of 1,000 to be considered for this program.
+You must be a high school junior or senior with a cumulative grade-point average (GPA) of 3.0 or higher, and a standardized test such as SAT/ACT, or PSAT, PSSA, or Keystone exam results can also be used.
 Exceptions may be made for promising students who do not meet the above criteria.
 Our review is holistic; we will consider multiple factors, including GPA trajectory, high school attendance, and guidance counselor recommendation.

 High school seniors may enroll in up to 8 credits per semester.
 Total credits taken may not exceed 24.

 To remain in the program, students must earn a grade of C or better in each course.

 Credits earned under the provisions of this program are valid at any Penn State location and may be transferred to another institution in the same way as any other Penn State credits.

 Dual Enrollment students are offered a Penn State grant-in-aid of at least 50 percent of the cost of tuition.

 Students interested in participating in dual enrollment must meet with an admissions counselor at Penn State York in order to register for classes.
 Dual enrollment appointments are scheduled beginning in July for the fall semester, and November for the spring semester each year.
 Classes are available on a first-come, first-served basis.